Coupled Domain-Boundary Variational Formulations For Hodge-Helmholtz Operators

 \begin{corollary} Suppose that $\kappa^2\in\mathbb{C}$ avoids forbidden resonant frequencies.
 A solution pair $\bra{\vec{\mathbf{U}},\,\vec{\mathbf{p}}}$ to the coupled problem \eqref{Calderon coupled problem} is unique. \end{corollary}

-\begin{remark} We show in \cite{schulz2020b} that when $\kappa^2$ happens to be a resonant frequency, the interior solution $\mathbf{U}$ remains unique.
+\begin{remark} We show in \cite{schulz2020b}, where the kernel of the coupled problem is completely characterized, that when $\kappa^2$ happens to be a resonant frequency, the interior solution $\mathbf{U}$ remains unique.
 This is no longer true for $\vec{\mathbf{p}}$ however, which is in general only unique up to Neumann traces of interior Dirichlet eigenfunctions of $\Delta_{\eta}$ associated to the eigenvalue $\kappa^2$.
 Fortunately, this kernel vanishes under the exterior representation formula obtained from \eqref{representation formula}. \end{remark}

-\begin{remark} In principle, the CFIE-type stabilization strategy proposed in \cite{hiptmair2005stable} for the (scalar) Helmholtz transmission problem could also be attempted here to get rid of the spurious resonances haunting the coupled problem \eqref{Calderon coupled problem}, but such developments lie outside the scope of this work. \end{remark}